Santoshhhhhhh/Collaborative_whiteboard/README.md

 FOR USERS:

 Execute User program by executing: "java User ".
 Replace: with the name you want to give to User.
-(E.g. James) with hex code for this user's colour.
+(E.g. Santosh) with hex code for this user's colour.
 (E.g. #FF0000 for Red) with the host address.
 (E.g. 192.168.0.8) with the name of Registry.

 Example: java User James #FF0000 192.168.0.8 Registry